ritvikmath/jekyll-now/_posts/2016-7-23-SwipeBlackMarket.md

 </center>
 </figure>

 Remember that when ask price exceeds bid price, we have market friction.
 This seems to be the case on Monday, Wednesday, Friday, and Saturday on average.
 The opposite case, when ask price is lower than bid price, is favorable for the fluidity of the market and occurs on Tuesday, Thursday, and Sunday on average.
 The follow up question is then: When are there the most bid and ask posts to the Facebook page?
-It turns out, looking at the lower bars, that Thursday and Friday are have very high median posts per day for buyers and relatively high median posts per day for sellers as well.
+It turns out, looking at the lower bars, that Thursday and Friday have very high median posts per day for buyers and a moderate median posts per day for sellers.

 It's interesting that one of these days is often prone to market friction while the other is not.